-"Effective Date" means the date set out in the Commercial Agreement;
+"Effective Date" means the date set out in the Commercial Agreement or Order Form;

-"Fees" means the Professional Services Fees, Platform Fees and any other additional fees (all as defined in the Commercial Agreement);
+"Fees" means the Professional Services Fees, Platform Fees and any other additional fees (all as defined in the Commercial Agreement or Order Form);.

 "Intellectual Property Rights" means patents, rights to inventions, copyright and related rights, moral rights, trade marks and service marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, rights in computer software, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how and trade secrets) and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world;

 "Losses" means claims, demands, actions, awards, costs, expenses, damages and losses (including any interest, fines and reasonable legal and other professional costs and expenses);